mmuratarat/mmuratarat.github.io/_posts/2019-08-06-ensemble-learning-details-examples.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/stochastic_adaboost.png?raw=true)

 Scikit-Learn actually uses a multiclass version of AdaBoost called `SAMME` (which stands for _Stagewise Additive Modeling using a Multiclass Exponential loss function_).
 When there are just two classes, `SAMME` is equivalent to AdaBoost.
 Moreover, if the predictors can estimate class probabilities (i.e., if they have a `predict_proba()` method), Scikit-Learn can use a variant of `SAMME` called `SAMME.R` (the R stands for “Real”), which relies on class probabilities rather than predictions and generally performs better.

+The number of iterations needed for AdaBoost depends on the problem.
+[Mease and Wyner (2008)](http://jmlr.org/papers/volume9/mease08a/mease08a_with_discussion.pdf) argue that AdaBoost should be run for a long time, until it converges, and that 1,000 iterations should be enough.
+T

 **NOTE**: If your AdaBoost ensemble is overfitting the training set, you can try reducing the number of estimators or more strongly regularizing the base estimator.
 If it underfits the training data, you can try increasing the number of base estimators or reducing the regularization hyperparameters of the base estimator.
 You may also try slightly increasing the learning rate.
 Learning rate is the opposite of penalty term in loss regularization.
 If you increase this penalty term, the amount of regularization will increase therefore, overfitting model might underfit.